Miscellaneous

 + The music part

-In due time, more information will be presented here (both text and some photos).
+In due time, more information will be added here (both text and some photos).
 But it takes the time it takes.
-For now, there are some tunes and som sheet music at the Music page.
+For now, there are some tunes and some sheet music at the Music page.

 + The text part